djeada/Databases-Notes/notes/06_distributed_databases/02_partitioning.md

   AND ticker = 'AAPL';
 ```

-In the `EXPLAIN` output you’ll see `partitions: p2022`—only that partition is scanned, then the `ticker='AAPL'` filter applies within it.
+The `EXPLAIN` output will show `partitions: p2022`, indicating only that partition is scanned before applying the `ticker='AAPL'` filter.

 #### Adding Next Year’s Partition

-At the start of 2025:
+As the calendar rolls over, you need to split the catch-all partition to include a new yearly partition and maintain the future placeholder.
+Execute this once at the start of each year.

 ```sql
 ALTER TABLE stock_prices